National Infant Immunization Week (April 21-28)/Toddler Immunization Month (May) are here!

 The following individuals are eligible to receive immunizations at County Public Health Centers:

-- Children and adults who do not have health insurance.
+- Children and adults who do not have health insurance (adults—only certain vaccines available).

-- Children and adults whose health insurance does not include vaccines.
+- Adults whose health insurance does not include vaccines.

 - Persons 0-18 years who are Alaskan Native or American Indian.